-This is about Supernatural, which often uses the song "Carry On, Wayward Son" during recaps of prior events in the series.
-It's also a play on the many memes that use the words "Keep Calm and Carry On" (or "keep calm and" countless other endings) is a pretty common type of meme.
+Supernatural often uses the song "Carry On, Wayward Son" during recaps of prior events in the series.
+And "Keep Calm and Carry On" (or "keep calm and" countless other endings) is a pretty common type of meme.
 And one day I was thinking of the original phrase and the song came to mind, so I did a google search to see if anyone had made a meme connecting the phrase and the song before.
 Which, of course they had.
 There were several varieties of the idea, and I think this was probably the best one I found.